ppoh71/MpaBoxAnnotationAddAndSelectTest/README.md

 # mapbox-maps-swiftui-demo

-This a demo MapBox/SiwftUI app to add location marker to mapview also selected locations are displayed in a SwiftUI.
+This a demo MapBox/SwiftUI app to add location marker to mapview.
+Also: selected locations are displayed in a SwiftUI.
-This is a answer to this [Stackoverflow Question](https://stackoverflow.com/questions/63732974/dealing-with-multiple-annotations-at-the-same-address-in-an-mglmapview-using-swi?noredirect=1#comment112870200_63732974)
+This is an answer to this [Stackoverflow Question](https://stackoverflow.com/questions/63732974/dealing-with-multiple-annotations-at-the-same-address-in-an-mglmapview-using-swi?noredirect=1#comment112870200_63732974)

 Credits for the implementation of EnvironmentObject with UIViewRepresentable:
 [Combine & UIViewRepresentable](https://stackoverflow.com/questions/58442827/how-can-i-use-combine-to-track-uitextfield-changes-in-a-uiviewrepresentable-clas